-The Christchurch Economic Development Strategy was published by the Canterbury Development Corporation (CDC) in 2014.
+The purpose of Christchurch Economic Development Strategy (CEDS) is to identify long term growth goals and priorities to 2031 that will create a stronger economy and better quality of life.
+The was published by the Canterbury Development Corporation (CDC) in 2014.
 The strategy identifies the 'Big 5' - which are large scale opportunities for economic development.
 These are:

 The Economic Recovery Programme was one of the six key components of the Recovery Strategy for greater Christchurch: Te Mahere Houmanutanga Waitaha.
 The programme contained 20 priority projects aiming to revitalise the greater Christchurch economy.